gaoyuanliang/covid19_knowledge_graph/README.md

 # TODO list

-building the function to link the news texts to the entities of the covid knowledge graph
+building the function to link the news texts to the entities of the covid knowledge graph, by using the open source code of https://github.com/wikilinks/nel/blob/master/notebooks/train.ipynb

 building the dashboards of the covid events, with map, time, and other attributs